 Compare your options

-If you know you need Confirmation, the next step is deciding how to do it:
+know you need Confirmation, the next step is deciding how to do it:

 DIY, Guided DIY (My Probate Partner), or

-a solicitor.
+a Solicitor.
 We explain the options, how they compare, and how we can help.

 Your best route through Confirmation